 When Emily walked into her doctor’s office for a routine exam, her physician felt a lump on her breast.
-As a 34-year-old mother and attorney, she was shocked to learn she had breast cancer.
+At 32, the mother and attorney was shocked to learn she had breast cancer.
 Further tests revealed the disease had already spread to her sternum, ribs, pelvis, and spine—it was stage IV, also known as metastatic breast cancer.

-“My first thought when I was diagnosed was, ‘I don’t want to die,’” Emily says.
+“My first thought when I was diagnosed was, ‘I don’t want to die,’” Emily, who is now 34, says.

 Her son Felix had just turned two and she had just celebrated her fifth wedding anniversary.